Vipul D. Shah

-Vipul D. Shah is an Indian television producer and writer known for fictional shows like Ladies Special and Kya Haal, Mr. Paanchal? and reality TV shows like Comedy Circus, Comedy Nights Bachao and Rising Star.
+Vipul D. Shah is an Indian television producer and writer known for fictional and fantasy shows like Baalveer, Ladies Special and Kya Haal, Mr. Paanchal? and reality TV shows like Comedy Circus, Comedy Nights Bachao, Rising Star and Laughter Chefs – Unlimited Entertainment.
 He is also the founding chairman and managing director at Optimystix Entertainment.

 Shah has received several recognitions for his work, like the Indian Television Academy Awards (ITA) under the best director category in 2009.

 Early life

 Shah comes from a Gujarati Jain family in a small town in Gujarat called Parnala.

 Career

 Shah started his career by writing and directing Gujarati serials.
 He made his debut as a writer with the Anand Mahendroo directed Dekh Bhai Dekh, for which he won the TV and Video World best writer award.
 He also worked on numerous comedy shows such as Philips Top 10, Battle of Bollywood, Asha Parekh's Daal Mein Kala, I Love You and the newly announced soap Lekin on SABe TV.
 Shah was the writer of the Bollywood film Rehna Hai Tere Dil Mein, produced by Vashu Bhagnani, which is the remake of a Tamil film Minnale, which was also written by him.